-The department of Enterprise Application Services (EAS) in the Office of Information Technology manages and supports application development for the University's Enterprise Resource Planning (ERP) system.
+The department of Enterprise Application Services (EAS) manages and supports application development for the University's Enterprise Resource Planning (ERP) system.
 The system is used for processing prospective and current students, financial aid, advancement, and employee records.
-Our 24/7 Banner Self Service portal allows students to register for classes, pay tuition and fees, and access their records at their convenience.
+Our 24/7 Banner Self Service portal allows students to register for classes, pay tuition and fees, and access their records at their convenience and is available through the campus portal (https://my.sulross.edu)

-Low-Voltage Technologies (Fire and Security Systems)
+Control Systems (Fire and Security Systems)

-The low-voltage technologies department has responsibilities for the safety and security systems for the Alpine campus.
+The Control Systems area has responsibilities for the safety and security systems for the Alpine campus.
 This includes fire systems, card access system, CCTV systems, and others.